Introducing ɳClaw Web, your AI assistant from any browser

 Read the setup guide or jump straight to the web UI features reference.

-ɳClaw requires a Max license ($19/yr).
-If you're already running nself, you can add Max in the same step as any other plugin upgrade.
+ɳClaw requires a Pro membership ($19.99/yr).
+If you are already running nself, you can add the AI plugins in the same step as any other plugin install.